Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

 ### libnss-ato.conf

-The libnss-ato configuration file is found at `/etc/libnss-ato.conf`, and holds the information of the default user to which unknown users are mapped.
-By default this maps to the Ubuntu user, and should look like the following:
+The libnss-ato configuration file is found at `/etc/libnss-ato.conf`, and will look like the following:

     ubuntu:x:1000:1000:Ubuntu:/home/ubuntu:/bin/bash

+It holds the information of the default user to which unknown users are mapped.
+By default this maps to the Ubuntu user.

 Only the first line of this file is parsed.
 The user entry is the same format as is found in `/etc/passwd`.
 Replacing this file with a different user entry will map unknown users to the entry provided.

 ### pam.d/sshd

 The PAM configuration file for the sshd process is found at `/etc/pam.d/sshd`.
 As part of the installation, the line `auth sufficient pam_radius_auth.so` is added at the top of the file, configuring PAM to attempt RADIUS authentication before other methods.
+It should look like the following:

  It is strongly recommended that users do not modify this entry.
 Further information on this configuration can be found at [FreeRADIUS](http://freeradius.org/pam_radius_auth/).

 ### nsswitch.conf